Pylimitics

 • All too human

 Sam Altman, the public face of OpenAI (ChatGPT vendor) is most of all a fast-talking salesman.
 He’s really good at that.
 As such, you can’t really believe anything he ever says; when he says “A”, it’s just a reason to obtain “B”, no matter what it takes.
 Truth is entirely beside the point.
-Seems like Continue reading
+Seems like… Continue reading

 • Questions unasked

 There was a Cisco AI Summit event yesterday.
 It was a corporate-captured attempt at a TED conference.
 They did, to their credit, attract the top names in AI, including Sam Altman (of OpenAI) and Jensen Huang (of Nvidia).
-The whole point, if there was one beyond real-time hagiography, was to get the tech celebs to Continue reading
+The whole point, if there was one beyond real-time hagiography, was to get the tech celebs to… Continue reading

 • Connecting the dots

 The tech bros snagged government contracts worth billions from the orange baby, and set about constructing new software and databases.
 Musk’s DOGE punks stole private information about, frankly, everybody known to the US government.
 Tax records, social security records, and everything else they could purloin.
-The tech bros’ companies, like Palantir, poured all that data Continue reading
+The tech bros’ companies, like Palantir, poured all that data… Continue reading

 • Systemic Indecision

 Pretentious title, but all I’m talking about is using MacOS versus Linux (Ubuntu, specifically).
 You can read a sort-of-similar account by Jack Baty, who has as long a history with Macs as I do.
 Recently I’m feeling disillusioned by Apple’s moves around many things, including MacOS.
-Unlike Baty, though, I don’t feel any particular urge Continue reading
+Unlike Baty, though, I don’t feel any particular urge… Continue reading

 • Personal Software

 AI coding assistance makes it possible (even relatively easy) to create applications for your own personal use.
 They can be weird, quirky, and “missing features.”
 It won’t have all those dozens of menu items, hundreds of icons, and thousands of features that commercial software contains in order to cater to every possible customer.
-Because there’s Continue reading
+Because there’s… Continue reading

 • This explains a lot

 I’ve often been baffled by economists, who comport themselves as super-smart academics who have everything figured out, but in practice make claims that are absurd, predictions that are incredibly, obviously stupid and wrong, and analyses built on unreasonable, imagined bases.
-In today’s post, Paul Krugman (an economist with the distinction of having won the fake Continue reading
+In today’s post, Paul Krugman (an economist with the distinction of having won the fake… Continue reading

 About Me

-I’m Pete Harbeson, a writer located near Boston, Massachusetts.
+I’m Pete Harbeson, a writer (among other things) located near Boston, Massachusetts.
 In addition to writing my own content, I’ve learned to translate for my loquacious and opinionated pup Chocolate Bossypaws.
-I shouldn’t be surprised, but she mostly speaks in doggerel.
+No surprise, she mostly speaks in doggerel.
 You can find her contributions tagged with Chocolatiana.

 Check out my other blog, Techlimitics, where I’m grappling with the nature of simplicity.
+You can also find some of my minor software projects at GitHub.
+Nothing very impressive.
+I mostly write tiny utilities in Python.